 As you have chosen to avoid buying new carcasses for your kitchen, you may want to consider making the insides of your current cabinets cleaner and brighter by adding accessories.
 These might include a melamine or vinyl surface which can be laid on the exist shelving.
 This would be wipe-able and give a new clean look.
 You can also add baskets to open shelving and glass shelves for any cabinets where glass fronted doors are being used.
 Other accessories could include moulded plastic cutlery trays and drawer organisers.

-Just using one of these tips could add years to your existing kitchen, but by using all five you will have a kitchen which will be unrecognisable and will be much cheaper than anyone else will ever guess.
-Don't stress about what you can't do due to the recession, just focus on what is achievable and replacement kitchen doors definitely fit that category.
+Just using one of these tips could improve as well as add years to your existing kitchen.
+But by using all five you will have a kitchen which will be unrecognisable and will be much cheaper than anyone else will ever guess.
+Don't stress about what you can't do due to the recession.
+Just focus on what is achievable and replacement kitchen doors definitely fit that category.